cjemorton/cmorton_blog/_posts/2021/12/2021-12-11-notes-on-freebsd-ports-patching.md

 - Plex reports a new versions of the server.
 The FreeBSD port maintainer has not updated the port yet.
   - Eventually I'd like to be able to submit patches to help out.
 But for now; I whipped up a script to do it for me privately.
   - This is by no means the best solution, it's just how I've chosen to do it until I figure out the "proper way", I am certain it is by no means the only way to solve the problem.
   - This post serves to document my quick scratch program; the thought processes behind it (to better understand what I did, and what materials I referenced), so I can make changes in the future and make it better.
-This is just the initial version, there are already changes I am planning on doing as this script makes a lot of assumptions about its environment.
-    - I plan to place this whole project in a GitHub Repository.
+This is just the initial version, there are already changes I am planning on doing as this script makes a lot of assumptions about its environment. *I plan to place this whole project in a GitHub Repository*
 ---

 ### API Call: To Tautilli - get plex version.